pragma-org/amaru-treasury/README.md

 #### Scopes

 To allow dynamically changing the scope owners for each scope (in case of a key loss or actual change of owner), we must store scope owners credential at a datum on-chain, identified by a specific NFT.
-The minting policy and management of that NFT is guarded by the registry validator.
+The minting policy and management of that NFT is guarded by the scopes validator, overseen by PRAGMA.
 Burning is authorized only after the expiration date.

 See also [docs/traps.md](./docs/traps.md).